kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

  Basically any cross-cutting concern of your application will require integration tests.
 With the recent microservice craze integration tests become even more important as you now have contracts between your own services.
 If those services are developed by other teams, you need an automatic way to verify that interface contracts are not broken.
 This can only be covered with integration tests.

- To sum up, unless you are creating something extrememely isolated (e.g. a command line linux utility), you really **need** integration tests to catch issues not caught by unit tests.
+ To sum up, unless you are creating something extremely isolated (e.g. a command line linux utility), you really **need** integration tests to catch issues not caught by unit tests.

 ### Anti-Pattern 2 - Having integration tests without unit tests